brainstormforce/timeline-for-beaver-builder/readme.txt

 URL : https://wordpress.org/plugins/timeline-for-beaver-builder

-Old: Timeline for Beaver Builder
-New: Timeline Module for Beaver Builder
+Timeline Module for Beaver Builder

 A quick and easy to use timeline plugin to build creative and responsive timelines for Beaver Builder.